tundish/balladeer/balladeer/doc/intro.rst

 It took me a while to find the right role for each of these special talents.
 Then I had to put them all together without there being any friction.
 In the same way a waveguide finds the match between an amplifier and an antenna.
-Or as a gearbox couples an engine to a loaded axle.
+Or how a gearbox couples an engine to a loaded axle.

-Five salty seadogs, half a gallon of rum, and three ounces of butter.
+So there was me, five salty seadogs, half a gallon of rum, and three ounces of butter.
-Each of them has his duties, and they all get along fine now.
+I gave them each a duty, and now they're getting along just fine.

 If you're reading this any time after June 2023, we'll have completed our trials and stand ready for action.